The 1983 New Orleans Saints Season Schedule

 Coach: Bum Phillips

-First Round Draft Pick: None –Given to Green Bay as Compensation for Bruce Clark
+First Round Draft Pick: None (Compensated to Green Bay for Bruce Clark)

 Bum Phillips third season was one of relative success.
 The roller-coaster ride of a season was arguably on of the New Orleans Saints best yet.
 With the combination of a dominating defense and a potent running attack kept the hopes of post-season play stayed alive literally up until the closing seconds of the last game.

 The season opener was a dandy.
 George Rodgers rambled for 206 yards and 2 TDs (one was a 76-yarder) against the (then) St Louis Cardinals.
 Game 2 was lost to the (then) Los Angeles Rams as George Rodgers went down with an injury.